Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Conclusion

 To summarize our work, in the present article we investigated the properties of non-rotating relativistic stars made of isotropic matter within the bumblebee gravity in four-dimensional space-time.
 For the matter content of the stars we considered analytic equations-of-state corresponding to quark matter (extreme MIT bag model) and condensate dark stars (polytropic EoS with index $n=1$).
 In the first part of the article we presented the exterior vacuum solution, the structure equations describing hydrostatic equilibrium of interior solutions as well as the appropriate conditions both at the center and at the surface (matching conditions) of the stars.

 Next, we integrated numerically the generalized TOV equations imposing the initial conditions at the center of the star, and then making use of the matching conditions we computed the stellar mass and radius as well as the factor of compactness.
-The impact of the bumblebee parameter $l$ on the properties of the stars was shown in three figures, where we displayed i) the stellar mass versus stellar radius, ii) the factor of compactness as a function of the stellar mass, and iii) stellar mass versus central energy density.
+The impact of the bumblebee parameter $\mathbf{l}$ on the properties of the stars was shown in three figures, where we displayed i) the stellar mass versus stellar radius, ii) the factor of compactness as a function of the stellar mass, and iii) stellar mass versus central energy density.

-Our results show that a) as we increase $l$ the deviation from GR becomes more significant, as expected, b) the factor of compactness satisfies the Buchdahl limit of GR, $(M/R) \leq 4/9 \approx 0.444$ \cite{Buchdahl:1959zz}, c) regarding the MIT bag mode, increasing $l$ shifts the M-R relationships to the left, which implies that at a certain point the EoS cannot model the HESS compact object, d) regarding the polytrope, increasing $l$ shifts the M-R profiles downwards, which implies that at a certain point the EoS cannot support stars at two solar masses.
-Therefore, an upper limit on $l$ was obtained, although the bound coming from the MIT bag model EoS is the strongest one.
+{Our results show that a) as we increase $\mathbf{l}$ the deviation from GR becomes more significant, as expected, b) the factor of compactness satisfies the Buchdahl limit of GR, $(M/R) \leq 4/9 \approx 0.444$ \cite{Buchdahl:1959zz}, c) regarding the MIT bag model, increasing $\mathbf{l}$ shifts the M-R relationships to the right, which implies that at a certain point the EoS will not be able to model the HESS compact object, d) regarding the polytrope, increasing $\mathbf{l}$ shifts the M-R profiles downwards, which implies that at a certain point the EoS will not be capable of supporting massive stars at two solar masses.
+In principle, raising the numerical value of the Bumblebee parameter would allow one to establish an upper bound on $\mathbf{l}$.
+However, since this constraint would be weaker than existing limits in the literature, we have not pursued it in our analysis.}